-India's energy transition is a direct response to rising demand
+India: energy transition to help meet rising demand

-The Indian economy is now growing at an annual rate of 7%, which is driving up demand for energy resources.
-Although its energy consumption is still based largely on fossil fuels, an increasing number of initiatives now under development are favoring renewables in accordance with the Indian government’s goal of accelerating its energy transition.
+India is currently recording annual growth of 7%, which is making its needs for energy resources all the greater.
+Although its energy consumption is still primarily based on fossil energies, initiatives are increasingly being developed to promote renewable energies, in line with the Indian government’s objective of speeding up the energy transition.

-Ever since 2014, ENGIE has invested in supporting the Simpa networks social enterprise, which provides personal photovoltaic systems to the poorest residents of Delhi and its surrounding region.
+In particular, ENGIE has invested in the social enterprise Simpa Networks, which provides individual photovoltaic panels for the poorest homes in the Delhi region.

-The investment fund also supports Green Village Ventures, which promotes access to energy through the provision of solar power kits for rural communities in the states of Maharashtra, Uttar Pradesh and Tamil Nadu.
+The Group also supports the Green Village Ventures project, which seeks to provide access to energy through solar kits intended for rural populations in the states of Maharashtra, Uttar Pradesh and Tamil Nadu.